-Explanation of the Balance of Payments Formula (BOP)
+Step by Step Calculation of Balance of Payments (BOP)

 The formula for the calculation of Balance of Payments is calculated in the following four steps-

-Step 4: Finally, the equation for the calculation of Balance of Payments is by adding a balance of the current account (step 1), a balance of the capital account (step 2)and balance of the financial account (step 3)as shown above.
+- Step 4: Finally, the formula for the calculation of Balance of Payments is by adding a balance of the current account (step 1), a balance of the capital account (step 2)and balance of the financial account (step 3)as shown above.

 Let us take the case of country A to calculate the balance of payments based on the given information and determine whether the economy is in surplus or deficit.

-The following information is used for the calculation of the Balance of Payments Equation
+The following information is used for the calculation of the Balance of Payments.

 Now, we will calculate the following values for the calculation of the Balance of Payments Formula.